 Questions as to how items should be sourced through tiered partnership structures are relevant even for investment partnerships that may qualify for special sourcing methods in some states.
-Investment partnerships, broadly defined, are often formed in tiered structures and may also hold investments in other partnerships.
+Investment partnerships, broadly defined, are often formed in tiered structures and may also hold investments in other partnerships or pass-through entities.
 These multi-tiered structure may also operate in multiple states.
 (See Section II, below.)
-This means that the special rules for sourcing their income in one state may not apply in other states.
+This means that the special rules for sourcing the income of these investment partnerships applicable in one state may not apply to the investment partnership's operations or investments in other states.
 Take the example discussed above and make two modifications:

 - Assume that State B has an income tax and a rule for investment partnerships allowing the income from those partnerships to be sourced solely to residence or domicile, and - Also assume that P2, qualifies as an investment partnership under this rule.
-In that case, you might conclude Y's share of income from P2, including the income passing through from P1, would be sourced to State B, and Z's share would be sourced to State C.